-In his early years, John Price (his birth name) attended Holywell Grammar School in Wales and would eventually begin training to be a teacher at Edge Hill College in Lancashire, England.
+In his early years Pryce attended Holywell Grammar School in Wales and eventually began training to be a teacher at Edge Hill College in Lancashire, England.
 After appearing in a college production, his tutor applied to the Royal Academy of Dramatic Art on his behalf and he was awarded a scholarship.
-He changed his professional name to Jonathan Pryce to become a member of Equity (as the name John Price was already taken) and began his professional career on the British stage, working at the Everyman Theatre Liverpool Company (where he would ultimately become Artistic Director), as well as the Royal Shakespeare Company and the Nottingham Playhouse.
+He changed his professional name to Jonathan Pryce to become a member of Actor's Equity (as the name John Price was already taken) and began his professional career on the British stage, working at the Everyman Theatre Liverpool Company (where he would ultimately become artistic director), as well as the Royal Shakespeare Company and the Nottingham Playhouse.

-He made his Broadway debut in October 1976 in Trevor Griffiths’ Comedians, winning his first Tony Award in 1977 for his performance as Gethin Price, as well as receiving his Theatre World Award.
-He would win his second Tony in 1991, following the Broadway transfer of Miss Saigon, despite the controversies of casting a Caucasian actor in an Asian role at the time.
-His other Broadway credits include 1984’s Accidental Death of an Anarchist and Dirty Rotten Scoundrels (assuming the role of Lawrence Jameson in 2006).
+He made his Broadway debut in October 1976 in Trevor Griffiths’ Comedians, winning his first Tony Award in 1977 alongside a Theatre World Award for his performance as Gethin Price.
+He would win his second Tony in 1991 following the Broadway transfer of Miss Saigon, despite the controversy of casting a Caucasian actor in an Asian role at the time.
+His other Broadway credits include 1984’s Accidental Death of an Anarchist and Dirty Rotten Scoundrels, in which he assumed the role of Lawrence Jameson in 2006.